 There’s no better representation of the island’s unique blend of cultures and traditions than the festivals.
 Carnival is a major event that happens twice a year and spans several weeks.
 It brings people from all walks of life together with lively music, intricate costumes and makeup, mouthwatering local cuisine, and dancing.

 The unique way the island is governed shapes life there.
 The Dutch side is part of the Kingdom of the Netherlands and the French side is an overseas collectivity of France.
 Being split into two territories means each side has its own local government and laws.
-Since the border is unmarked and open for tourists to cross freely, the two sides often collaborate on daily matters such as tourism, emergency services, and infrastructure.
+Since the border is unmarked and open for tourists to cross freely, the two sides often collaborate on daily matters such as tourism, emergency services, and infrastructure vital for the island population.

 Dutch Sint Maarten houses the island’s international airport, cruise port, and cosmopolitan capital of Philipsburg.
-The U.S. dollar is more commonly used here despite the official currency being the Netherlands Antillean guilder.
+The U.S. dollar is more commonly used here despite the official currency being the Netherlands Antillean guilder, which simplifies daily transactions for many international students.
 This side is known for its stunning beaches, luxury resorts, and nightlife that attracts millions of tourists each year.
 The Dutch side of the island has more of a Caribbean feel than the French side.

 With sidewalk cafés and quaint villages, French St. Martin has a more laid-back, European feel.
 The euro is the main currency, and stores are closed between noon and 2 pm for lunch.

 Tourism is a huge part of the island’s economy and the daily lives of those who live there.
 During peak seasons, it becomes crowded and prices may temporarily rise.
-Despite this, the island is filled to the brim with an enchanting mix of languages, food, and traditions that makes it a fantastic place to visit or live.
+Despite this, the island is filled to the brim with an enchanting mix of languages, food, and traditions that creates a dynamic and supportive environment for students living on the island during medical school.

 Exploring French St. Martin